 With so many insurance companies to choose from, finding the best one can feel overwhelming.
 When you’re shopping for your next car insurance policy, it’s important to consider factors like the type of coverage available, the cost of coverage, and discounts that can help you save more.
 The best company is the one that provides the coverage you need at an affordable rate.

-When you’re ready to start shopping, you can turn to our insurance experts at Policygenius to help you find the best coverage at the best rate.
+When you’re ready to start shopping, Policygenius can help you find the best coverage at the best rate.

 Having driving violations on your record can also affect your insurance rates.
 When you sign up for car insurance, an insurer will look at your motor vehicle report.
 And if you have past accidents or moving violations, you’ll likely end up with a higher insurance rate.
 The more serious the offense, the more it will affect your rate.